 Are you struggling to understand or make decisions on a complex project like an extension, engineering project or product?
 With any project in development, there are so many factors to consider and sometimes there is no better way than to have your idea in front of you, where you can see it, and understand better how it will look in reality.
-3D Visualisations are an excellent tool to achieve this, and this blog will look at a recent project I undertook to visualise a contemporary home extension to a granite semi-detached in Aberdeen.
+3D visualisations are an excellent tool to achieve this.

 For this project, I simply worked from a set of planning drawings prepared by the architect, along with a few reference photographs of the existing building and site.
-However I can work from any materials provided and pride myself on understanding exactly what the client wants to get out of a visualisation.
+However, I can work from any materials provided and pride myself on understanding exactly what the client wants to get out of a visualisation.
 Sometimes a single image can speak a thousand words, and in certain cases that's all that is required.
-In other instances it makes more sense to Some other things I can work from:

-Following a brief meeting to decide how the architect wanted to portray the style of the building and its approximate finishes, I set to work creating a detailed 3D model of the space and details, after which I added accurate textures, lighting, furniture, trim details and planting.
-Here's how some of the interior spaces will look once complete:
+Following a brief meeting to decide how the architect wanted to portray the style of the building and its approximate finishes, I set to work, creating a detailed 3D model of the space.
+After this first step, I added accurate textures, lighting, furniture, trim details and planting.

-Evening Light: The interior lighting of the space can make a great difference, and can completely transform the ambience of a space- here I show one option for a subtle style of lighting to provide distinct pools at key areas
+The interior lighting of the space can make a great difference, and can completely transform the ambience of a space- here I show one option for a subtle style of lighting to provide distinct pools at key areas.

-Kitchen Details: The kitchen, as the main feature of the new extension, will be finished in high quality materials with a crisp modern style.
-The large island mediates between the work zone of the kitchen and the more informal living area
+The kitchen, as the main feature of the new extension, will be finished in high quality materials with a crisp modern style.
+The large island mediates between the work zone of the kitchen and the more informal living area.

-Plans: The set of plans which I was working from to bring this project to life
+This is the set of plans that I was working from to bring this project to life.

 This project was a lot of fun to capture, and I really enjoyed showing how a crisp modern space can work well in conjunction with an older and more characterful one without feeling jarring or out of place.
 If I had to put the success of this project down to a few key points:

-Feel free to like and share this blog if you enjoyed it, and if you have any questions or want to find out more about this or another project I would love to hear from you, so please don't hesitate to get in touch,
+If you have any questions or want to find out more about this or another project, I would love to hear from you, so please don't hesitate to get in touch.